zylon-ai/private-gpt/README.md

 # secureGPT
 Ask your documents questions using the power of OpenAI's GPT models, without worrying about your data being used to train models.

-using Azure Enterprise OpenAI Service prompts (inputs) and completions (outputs), your embeddings, and your training data:
+Using Azure Enterprise OpenAI Service prompts (inputs) and completions (outputs), your embeddings, and your training data:
 * are NOT available to other customers.
 * are NOT available to OpenAI.
 * are NOT used to improve OpenAI models.